sparkgeo/python_gdal_workshop/Install_Anaconda.md

 Easiest way to get setup for using Python and the various tools is using [Anaconda](https://www.continuum.io/), which is an open data science platform

 *   Go to https://www.continuum.io/downloads and find correct install package for your operating system.
 Recommend using Python 3.6, and pick the appropriate architecture (32bit or 64bit).
+    - You can ignore the downloading of the cheat sheet, I have included it in the workshop materials.
     - Install as per the instructions on the download page.
     - Let it install to your home directory (if asked).
     - If asked, choose to install for *Just You* so you don't run into admin issues.